aaminah-arif/DDOS-Attack-Network-Logs/README.md

 - PKT_CLASS (categorical): Classification label for the packet (Normal, UDP-Flood, Smurf, SIDDOS, HTTP-FLOOD)
 ```

-## Classification Task
+## 🧠 Classification Task
-We aim to use the **K-Nearest Neighbors (KNN)** algorithm to classify network traffic into one of the five categories based on the provided attributes.
-The dataset includes both numerical and categorical features, requiring preprocessing steps such as:
+The primary objective is to use the **K-Nearest Neighbors (KNN)** algorithm to classify network traffic into one of the five categories based on the provided attributes.
+The dataset consists of both **numerical** and **categorical** features, requiring the following preprocessing steps:

 - Encoding categorical features
-- Feature scaling for numeric attributes
+- Feature scaling for numerical attributes
-- Handling class imbalance if necessary
+- Handling class imbalance (if necessary)

-## Potential Applications
+## 🔍 Potential Applications
-- Intrusion Detection Systems (IDS)
+- **Intrusion Detection Systems (IDS)**: Detecting malicious activity in real-time.
-- Network Security Analysis
-- Traffic Pattern Analysis
-- Cyberattack Mitigation Strategies
+- **Network Security Analysis**: Analyzing traffic to identify patterns and vulnerabilities.
+- **Traffic Pattern Analysis**: Understanding the normal flow of traffic and identifying anomalies.
+- **Cyberattack Mitigation**: Building systems to mitigate the effects of DDoS and other network-based attacks.

-## Acknowledgments
+## 🙏 Acknowledgments
-This dataset is provided for research and educational purposes in cybersecurity and machine learning.
-Proper attribution should be given when using the dataset in projects or publications.
+This dataset is provided for **research and educational purposes** in the fields of cybersecurity and machine learning.
+Proper attribution should be given when using the dataset in projects, research papers, or publications.

 ---

+### 📧 Contact
-**Contact:** If you have any questions or require further details, feel free to reach out!
+If you have any questions or require further details, feel free to reach out!